 B2B connections happen mainly at places like trade shows, conferences, or exhibitions, which means that any experiential campaign you’re developing has to fit within that context.

-Experiential marketing, done right, works for a number of reasons.
+Experiential marketing, done right, works for many reasons.

 The first is that it creates a memorable, lasting relationship with your audience.
 Customers that connect with your brand during an experiential activation are much more likely to remember your brand and try your product than those who don’t.